 known facts to surmise some

+was.
 How could this happen? i2's standard processes for revenue

 recognition were fine: not much